Let’s talk how to increase lead generation for business.

 In this podcast episode, we’ll discuss how to find your market, capture quality leads and convert them into deals without buying ads.

-We share what worked and was hasn’t worked for us for lead generation.
+We share what worked and what hasn’t worked for us to increase lead generation.
 For Waseem’s web agency Apexure, the best performing lead channels are traffic from Google search (SEO), the website, LinkedIn & referrals.

-For LeadGen as a Software-as-a-service brand, we are doing well with SEO and also focus on partnerships, cold email, LinkedIn among other channels.
+For LeadGen as a Software-as-a-service brand, we are doing well with SEO.
+We also focus on partnerships, cold email, LinkedIn among other channels.

 1) Buy traffic

 2) Buy contacts

 3) Attract leads

 Buying traffic via ads is a common strategy and can be very effective to increase lead generation.
 But it requires a budget.
 Secondly, you can buy contacts, directly via online marketplaces & databases or indirectly via lead scraping.
 The third strategy of attracting leads is what we’ll focus on with this episode.